Osteoarthritis (OA): Causes, Symptoms, and Treatment

 Osteoarthritis of foot and ankle is also common.
 It mostly affects the base of your toe.

-Ankle is comparatively lesser affected part of the foot.
+Ankle is a comparatively lesser affected part of the foot.

 The two joints of shoulder include a ball-and-socket joint and a smaller joint.